zhanglab/psamm/docs/tutorial/fpp.rst

 'Compartment: e' and 'Compartment: c'.
 The *E. coli* core model is relatively small, meaning that compartment organization is simple, but ``vis`` command can handle more complex models as well.
-For example, the following image was made using a small example model to show a more complex compartments organization.
-To do this running the following command:
+For example, the following image was made using a small example model to show a more complex compartments organization. to do this running the following command:

 .. code-block:: shell